sourceduty/Document_Statistics/README.md

 ![Document](https://github.com/sourceduty/Document_Statistics/assets/123030236/1092eff8-5537-40b4-bd2d-84405d139722)

+> Analyze documents and text files by counting characters, blank spaces, lines, word frequency and more.
+Print the Text Statistics Report.
+#

 [Document Statistics](https://chat.openai.com/g/g-QUpREeStD-document-statistics) offers a comprehensive evaluation of textual content within documents.
 Upon submission of a document or text file, a detailed Text Statistics Report will be generated.
 This report encompasses a wide array of metrics, including the quantity of blank spaces, numerical digits, and alphabetic characters, with further distinction between uppercase and lowercase letters.
 It also quantifies the aggregate of letters and digits, line and word counts, and provides an analysis of word and letter frequencies, highlighting the top occurrences.
 Additionally, the report identifies the longest and shortest words present in the text.
 Please proceed to upload a document for a tailored analysis.

 <details><summary>Example Text Statistics Report</summary>